top of page

 Doubleday

 As mentioned, Jingo was Pratchett's last book with Gollancz before moving to Doubleday (now a part of Penguin Random House).
-The above look initiated by Gollancz was one Doubleday more of less continued as they took over hardback publication post-Jingo, but they made a few adjustments, some of which I like and some of which continue the trend of using Kirby's work increasingly poorly.
+The above look initiated by Gollancz was one Doubleday more or less continued as they took over hardback publication post-Jingo, but they made a few adjustments, some of which I like, and some of which continue the trend of using Kirby's work increasingly poorly.

 The layout of Doubleday's first five Discworld used a template that only softly updated the Gollancz look: